12 Beautiful Villages on the South Coast of France

 Grasse has been known as the world capital of perfume since the 16th century.

-Large perfumeries such as Fragonard, Molinard, and Galimard are based here, and many small perfume manufacturers are.
+Large perfumeries such as Fragonard, Molinard, and Galimard are based here, as are many small perfume manufacturers.

-You can visit the International Perfume Museum as well as several of the manufacturers who have their museums.
+You can visit the International Perfume Museum and several of the manufacturers who have their own museums.

 You can see how perfumes are made, where the ingredients are sourced, and test perfumes to find out what suits you best.